 The Winston-Salem Foundation provides a defined contribution retirement plan for all full-time employees meeting certain eligibility requirements.
 The Foundation contributes 10% of each participant's salary to this plan annually.
 Participants may also make contributions to the plan through payroll deferral up to annual maximums allowed by the Internal Revenue Code.
-The Foundation's contributions to the plan were \$225,340 and \$212,433 during the years ended December 31, 2021 and 2020, respectively.
+The Foundation's contributions to the plan were \$252,274 and \$225,340 during the years ended December 31, 2022 and 2021, respectively.

 The Foundation established a defined contribution retirement plan effective January 1, 2017 that provides benefits to an executive of the Foundation.
 Contributions to the plan are made annually as long as the executive remains in continuous service to the Foundation.
 The executive is fully vested in the plan from inception.
 The annual contributions are made based on the lesser of a fixed payment schedule or the allowable amount under section 457(b)(2) of the Internal Revenue Code.
-Contributions to the plan were \$0 and \$17,417 during the years ended December 31, 2021 and 2020, respectively.
+The former executive resigned in 2020, therefore no contributions were made to the plan during the years ended December 31, 2022 and 2021, respectively.